emiruz/luacmdtable/README.md

 ##  cmd(f, ...) -> self

 Adds a new line to the command table.
-The **ff** parameter must be a state function with a proforma like **f(state) -> void**, the return value is ignored.
+The **f** parameter must be a state function with a proforma like **f(state) -> void**, the return value is ignored.

 The rest of the parameters should be zero or more condition functions.
 A condition